leomarcov/labadmin/README.md

 <p align="center"><img width="606" src="https://user-images.githubusercontent.com/32820131/66719829-faf9f880-edf4-11e9-9183-f43c3aff4d3b.png"></p>

 ## Host selection
 On this stage admin user select controlled hosts range where exec the action.

-Some samples:
+Some range samples are:
   * ``a|all|*``: select all hosts
   * ``11,23,51``: select hosts 11, 23 and 51
   * ``11-20``: select hosts 11 to 20